 The results of Rochet and Tirole (2002) seem to suggest that a monopoly payment card system will never set IFs at a lower level than the social optimum.
 However, this feature is not robust: in general privately optimal IFs can be either too high or too low.
 For example, Wright (2003) considers the case where IFs cannot be differentiated perfectly for different types of retailers.
-In this case merchant acceptance of cards is elastic with respect to the MSC p_s , which increases merchant resistance.9 The monopoly IF may be higher or lower than the socially optimal IF, which illustrates well that although a monopoly association will not in general select the socially optimal IF, there is no systematic bias: the monopoly IF can be lower or higher than the socially optimal IF, according to the value of some parameters (such as user surplus and elasticities of card payment volumes) that are very difficult to estimate empirically.
+In this case merchant acceptance of cards is elastic with respect to the merchant service charge, p_S , which increases merchant resistance.9 The monopoly IF may be higher or lower than the socially optimal IF, which illustrates well that although a monopoly association will not in general select the socially optimal IF, there is no systematic bias: the monopoly IF can be lower or higher than the socially optimal IF, according to the value of some parameters (such as user surplus and elasticities of card payment volumes) that are very difficult to estimate empirically.

-9 In this case the socially optimal IF is characterized by the equality between cardholder surplus ν_B and retailer surplus ν_S (see Rochet 2003) for details).
+9 In this case the socially optimal IF is characterised by equality between cardholder surplus v_B and retailer surplus v_S : see Rochet (2003) for details.